 As Mikau told you before he died, Lulu, the lead singer of his band lost her voice because the Gerudo Pirates stole her eggs.
-Kinda strange, but let’s get those things back and avenge the groovy guitar player’s death!
+You’re going to need to get those things back and avenge the groovy guitar player’s death!
 Put on the Zora Mask and swim to the northern portion of Great Bay Coast.
-Along the wall, sink down to the seafloor and you’ll find four boards with skulls painted on them along the wall.
-Using A, swim (ram) into the second from the left to reveal a secret entrance.
+Along the wall, sink down to the seafloor and you’ll find four boards with skulls painted on them.
+Using A (or R in the 3DS version), swim into the second from the left to reveal a secret entrance.
 Go inside.

-This large area is filled with water and there’s several patrol boats (represented by white dots on your map) that circle around the lagoon.
-If the guards see you, they’ll throw you out back into Great Bay.
-To prevent that from happening, you can either avoid their sight (by staying far back or swimming under the water) or you can simply wear the Stone Mask if you got it with me earlier on in this chapter.
+This large area is filled with water and there are several patrol boats (represented by white dots on your map) that circle around the lagoon.
+If the guards see you, they’ll throw you back into Great Bay.
+To prevent that from happening, you can either avoid their sight (by staying far back or swimming under the water) or you can simply wear the Stone Mask (if you have it, of course).

 Jump into the water and swim to the left side (or ride on one of the boats if you have the Stone Mask).
 Once there, wait until a patrol passes and climb onto the platform on the far left (northern) side of the map where you’ll come to a Goron Switch.
 Put on the Goron Mask and use a Goron Pound (A + B) to slam it down.
 This will open a gate that water flows in through.
 Put the Zora Mask back on and jump back in the water.
-You can open the various chests on the seafloor here, which contain Red Rupees (20).
-You’ll encounter a new enemy here called a Skullfish, which tend to appear just in front of you.
-You can swerve around them without difficulty, or simply tap the R button when you swim through them to kill them instantly.
+You can open the various chests on the seafloor here, which contain red rupees (20).
+You’ll encounter new enemies here called Skullfish, which tend to appear just in front of you.
+You can swerve around them without difficulty, or simply tap the R button when you swim towards them to kill them instantly.
 When you’re done playing around, enter the channel you opened underwater.

 As you enter, swim forward and into the boarded hole, then check out the block straight ahead.
-You need to either push or pull it, (it doesn’t matter which,) then turn left and break through the boarded hole here as well.
-At this point, you can press A to rise upwards and swim over the walls here to get to the middle of the area that contains a chest with a Red Rupee (20).
-You’ll come to another block, which you must push or pull (opposite what you did the other) in order to continue to the end of this area.
-At the end, step into the pump, which shoots you upwards.
+Grab hold and pull it out, then turn left and break through the boarded hole here as well.
+At this point, you can press A to rise upwards and swim over the walls here to get to the middle of the area that contains a chest with a red rupee (20).
+You’ll come to another block, which you can push straight ahead.
+Walk around the pathway and step into the pump, which shoots you upwards.
 At this level, go forward and avoid the Spike Mines while staying low so you don’t get blown out by the pump.
 At the end, press A to float back up, climb up and enter the door.

-In this second room, avoid the Spikes and open the chest at the other end to get a Red Rupee (20), then go up the ramp.
-There’s a cage here with a Piece of Heart inside, but we’ll need to open the door first.
-Run up the stairs, go to the left and destroy the barrels with Bombs, rolling into them, or simply Fire Punching them.
+In this second room, avoid the spikes and open the chest at the other end to get a red rupee (20), then go up the ramp.
+There’s a cage here with a Piece of Heart inside, but you’ll need to open the door first.
+Run up the stairs, go to the left and destroy the barrels with Bombs, by rolling into them, or simply Fire Punching them.
 You’ll find a floor switch that temporarily raises the door for a few moments.
-In order to make it, you’ll have to either roll with the Goron Mask or wear the Bunny Hood.
+NOTE: You can make it easily in the Nintendo 3DS version, but in the Nintendo 64 version, you’ll have to either roll with the Goron Mask or wear the Bunny Hood.
 Quickly run down the stairs and enter the cage before it closes to get the Piece of Heart.

-Step on the switch to leave and go back up the stairs.
-Break the barrels next to the stairs and look across the way to see a crystal switch.
-Shoot it with an arrow or use the Double Cutters (Zora Mask + holding B), which temporarily raises the gate to the next area.
+Step on the switch to leave this small area.
+If you would like, there is a chest underwater containing a blue rupee (5).
+Go back up the stairs.
+Break the barrels next to the stairs and look across the way to see a Crystal Switch.
+Shoot it with an arrow or use the Double Cutters (Zora Mask + hold B), which temporarily raises the gate to the next area.
 Jump in the water, (avoid the Spike Mines,) and quickly swim through to the next area.

-Climb up the ladder and look through the telescope if you wish, though I don’t think it helps much.
+Smash the barrels here for a bunch of rupees, then climb up the ladder and look through the telescope if you wish.
 Turn around and shoot an arrow (or the Double Cutters) at the Spike Mines to knock them into each other, causing them to explode.
-This will reveal a crystal switch just behind them that you can now shoot, which opens the door.
+This will reveal a Crystal Switch just behind them that you can now shoot, which opens the door.

-We’re back in this area, but up on a higher platform.
+You’ll find yourself back in the large patrol boat area but up on a higher platform.
 Do NOT jump back in the water!!!
-Go around the corner, up the ramp and through the doorway to enter the actual Fortress.
+Go around the corner, up the ramp and through the doorway to enter the actual fortress.

 ~ Pirates’ Fortress ~

-This area is filled with Gerudo Pirates, and unlike regular enemies, you can’t kill these ones.
-You can, however, stun them by smacking them with pretty much anything, knocking them out for several moments.
-You can sneak up on them and use your sword, but it’s much easier to simply shoot them from afar with Arrows.
-Alternatively, if you have the Stone Mask like I recommended, you can simply wear that to ignore them entirely.
+This area is filled with Gerudo Pirates, and unlike regular enemies, you can’t kill them.
+You can, however, stun them by hitting them with pretty much anything, knocking them out for several moments.
+You can sneak up on them and use your sword, but it’s much easier to simply shoot them from afar with arrows.
+Alternatively, if you have the Stone Mask, you can simply wear that and ignore them entirely.

-Our first goal is the ladder in the center.
-It looks tough, I know, but it’s actually very simple.
-Simply the shoot the guard or two that are walking your direction on the left and right, then run towards the ladder.
-When you get to a little before the inner circle of crates, shoot the guard next to the ladder and quickly make a run for it.
+The first goal is the ladder in the center.
+It looks tough, but it’s actually very simple.
+Simply the shoot the guard or two that are walking in your direction on the left and right, then run towards the ladder.
+When you get near the inner circle of crates, shoot the guard next to the ladder and quickly make a run for it.
 It’s not really as hard as it sounds.
 Climb up the ladder, but stop right before the top so you can see above without being seen yourself.
-There’s a one that patrols along the bridge and circles the ladder occasionally.
+There’s a pirate that patrols along the bridge and circles the ladder occasionally.
 Wait until she’s turned the other way (or far away) and climb up the rest of the way.
 Shoot her down and quickly run to the opposite side.
 Enter the door just behind the target at the end.

-Go back outside and hop down to the lower platform on your right.
+Walk to the end of the pathway and hop down below.
+NOTE: In the Nintendo 64 version, you’ll have to go back outside and hop down to the lower platform on your right.
 Enter the door.
-Inside, now that the guards are gone, we can simply open the large chest in the middle containing an amazingly useful item: the Hookshot.
-All of those pillar things you’ve seen in this area with the “circles” on them are targets, which you can use to latch onto and bring yourself over to them.
-Now if we get caught by any of the Gerudos, we can use the Hookshot to quickly get back into the Fortress (by way of the target on the northern side of Gerudo Lagoon).
+Inside, now that the guards are gone, you can simply open the large chest in the middle containing an amazingly useful item: the Hookshot.
+All of those pillars you’ve seen in this area with the “circles” on them are targets, which you can use to latch onto and bring yourself over to them.
+Now if we you caught by any of the Gerudos, you can use the Hookshot to quickly get back into the fortress (by way of the target on the northern side of Gerudo Lagoon).

 Hookshot Room: 1 Zora Egg

-Before you leave, turn to the left, where you’ll see a large fish-tank-looking-thing.
-Inside is a glowing orb that looks Zora’ish.
-Hmm… Use your newfound Hookshot to latch onto the wood above the tank (preferably on the left or right) and put on the Zora Mask.
+Before you leave, turn to the left, where you’ll see a large fish tank.
+Inside is a glowing orb that looks as if it could be an egg.
+Hmm… Use your new-found Hookshot to latch onto the wood above the tank (preferably on the left or right) and put on the Zora Mask.
 Hop into the tank, where you’ll encounter a new enemy called a Blade Trap.
 You can defeat it if you wish, or simply ignore it.
 Use a Bottle to swipe up the Zora Egg, then get out of the tank and leave the room.

 South: 1 Zora Egg

 Turn left and walk down the stairs.
 At the end here, use the Hookshot to latch onto the target above you to the far south.
-This leads you to the highest point of the Fortress where there’s a chest containing a Red Rupee (20).
-Turn around jump down (hold forward to roll) and open the chest on your right to get another Red Rupee (20).
-Go left, past the first target and use the Hookshot to latch onto the target in the far southwest corner.
+This leads you to the highest point of the Pirate’s Fortress where there’s a chest containing a red rupee (20).
+Turn around, jump down (hold forward to roll) and open the chest on your right to get another red rupee (20).
+Go left, pass the first target and use the Hookshot to latch onto the target in the far southwest corner.
 Enter the door closest to this target.

-As soon as you enter, both door slam shut.
-Run forward to initiate a short clip, starting the battle with your first Pirate.
+As soon as you enter, both doors slam shut.
+Run forward to initiate a short clip, starting a battle with a Pirate.
 These tan young ladies use two swords, but fight much like you do in your normal form (defending as if they had a shield).
 They also can charge up and perform a Jump Attack, which does a whole heart of damage.
 They’re vulnerable just before and after they attack, so either smack them repeatedly and hope you get a hit in, or time it so that you can hit them while they’re vulnerable.
 Surprisingly, she’s fairly vulnerable to a lot of your stunning attacks, giving you plenty of opportunity to deal loads of damage.
-You should easily be able to defeat her, which opens the door.
+Once you defeat her, the doors will open.
+Go up the small staircase and exit.

 Marine Research Lab

-Unfortunately, we only have three bottles at this point.
-Because there’s four Eggs here, we’ll have to leave and come back at some point.
-Soar to the Owl Statue in Great Bay Coast and climb the ladder to get to the Marine Research Lab.
-If you talked with Evan at Zora Hall, he’d tell you (while wearing the Zora Mask) to bring the Eggs here.
+NOTE: If you’ve been following the walkthrough, you should have 4 Bottles at this point, regardless of whether you are playing the Nintendo 64 or the Nintendo 3DS version.
+If you have 4 bottles, skip this paragraph and continue.
+However, if you didn’t get all four bottles, you’ll have to drop off the two eggs and then return here.
+To do so, soar to the Owl Statue in Great Bay Coast and climb the ladder to get to the Marine Research Lab.
+If you talked with Evan at Zora Hall (while wearing the Zora Mask), he’d tell you to bring the Eggs here.
 Climb up the ladder on the right and get on top of the giant tank, then use your bottles to dump the Eggs in.
-It may take a few tries to position yourself correctly, since the placement is apparently… picky… but once you get in the right spot, they should plop in just fine.
-Once they’re empty, return to Gerudo Lagoon and get back on top of that platform on the left side.
-Hookshot across using the target against the wall and enter the doorway to get back to the Fortress.
+It may take a few tries to position yourself correctly, since the placement is a bit specific (at least on the Nintendo 64 version), but once you get in the right spot, they should plop in just fine.
+Once your Bottles are empty, return to Gerudo Lagoon and get back on top of that platform on the left side.
+Hookshot across using the target against the wall and enter the doorway to get back to the Pirate’s Fortress.